 When it comes to getting the most from your digestion, it’s more than “you are what you eat” — it’s “you are what you absorb.”
-Read on for better digestion tips.

 That’s because even if you eat the highest quality foods, you need to digest and absorb their nutrients to get the benefits.
 Digestive problems keep you from doing this, plus lead to distressing symptoms like gas, diarrhea, bloating, constipation, weight gain and more.